quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Strengths and limitations of the inter-haplotype distance approach

-The inter-haplotype distance (IHD) method has a number of advantages over traditional quantitative trait locus (QTL) mapping for detecting mutator alleles that affect elements of the $k$-mer mutation spectrum.
+The inter-haplotype distance (IHD) method has a number of advantages over traditional quantitative trait locus (QTL) mapping for detecting alleles that affect elements of the $k$-mer mutation spectrum.
 Using simulated data, we found that both IHD and QTL mapping had similar power to detect mutators that augment the rates of specific 1-mer and 3-mer mutation types (Figure @fig:ihd_vs_qtl_power).
 Nonetheless, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain experimental systems, and can reveal previously undiscovered signals of mutator alleles.
-One benefit of the IHD approach is that it obviates the need to perform separate association tests for for every possible $k$-mer mutation type, and therefore the need to adjust for multiple tests.
+One benefit of the IHD approach is that it obviates the need to perform separate association tests for for every possible $k$-mer mutation type, and therefore the need to adjust significance thresholds for multiple tests.
 Since IHD compares the complete mutation spectrum between haplotypes that carry either allele at a site, it would also be well-powered to detect a mutator allele that exerted a coordinated effect on multiple $k$-mer mutation types (e.g., increased the rates of both C>T and C>A mutations).

 However, the IHD method suffers a handful of drawbacks when compared to QTL mapping.